snapetech/slskdn/README.md

 **slskdn** is a feature-rich fork of [slskd](https://github.com/slskd/slskd), the modern web-based Soulseek client.
 While slskd focuses on being a lean, API-first daemon that lets users implement advanced features via external scripts, **slskdn takes the opposite approach**:
 > **Everything built-in.
 No scripts required.**

 If you've ever seen a feature request closed with *"this can be done via the API with a script"* and thought *"but I just want it to work"*—slskdn is for you.
+We also think that when someone takes the time to contribute working code, having a conversation about it is the least one can do.

 ## Features